LiaIvanick/GLEON_ZIG/scripts/README.md

   + `zoop_sampler_type` is defined in the `zooplankton` worksheet  and is also found in `zoop_length`.

-* **Check zooplankton units**: Different units were allowed in the `zooplankton` worksheet for abundance and biomass.
-Confirm or convert the units to:
-  + Abundance: ind_L
-  + Biomass: µg_m^3 or mg_m^3
-  + Also, check that the biomass units and values are logical for wet or dry biomass (column: `biomass_dry_wet`)

 * **Check for zeros** in the water parameters sheet.
 In most cases there should not be zero values, and instead half of the detection limit should be listed instead.

 * **Methods**: Confirm that all of the parameters in `water_parameters` also include method data in the equipment worksheet.
 Note: DO methods were not collected.

 * **zooplankton$min_counts** was confusing in the data instructions and has received the most questions.
 This should be the minimum number of zooplankton that needed to be counted in order to stop subsampling, if subsampling was used.
 Check this value to see if it makes sense.
-Most protocals use a `min_count` of 100, 150, 200, or 400.
+Most protocols use a `min_count` of 100, 150, 200, or 400.

+* **read_excel()**: Because data were submitted as a .xlsx format, you will likely need to use the `read_excel()` function from the `readxl` package in R. All outputs should be in a CSV format though.

 ## Contacting data providers